The Story of 1950s Art

 The story of 1950s art begins at the end of the Second World War, because it was such a rupture to the body of the world, that the post-war art beginnings extend from mid 1940s to the next decade.
 Slowly, as the world start recovering from the war trauma, new art movements used to develop worldwide.
 Major influences on the 1950s art were made by 1920s avant-garde movements, modernism, surrealism and abstract painting.

 There are only few art styles continued even throughout the period of the war, and those were withheld by individual practices of influential artists from pre-war era such as Pablo Picasso, Salvador Dali, Max Ernst, Marcel Duchamp.
-For many artists, World Wars of 20th century brought the migration, and significant authors of 1950s decade were escaping Nazism in Europe by settling in United States, which make New York the world’s capital of art.
+For many artists, World Wars of 20th century brought the migration, and significant authors of 1950s decade were escaping Nazism in Europe by settling in the United States, which made New York the world’s capital of art.

 Cultural Panorama of 1950s Art

 While the world was recovering from the war, two opponents derived from the ambivalent Allies of WW2 – Eastern, composed of the Soviet Union and its satellite states, and Western bloc United States, its NATO allies and others.
-Basically world was separated on the supporters of one or another competitive unions.
+Basically world was separated between the supporters of one or another competitive unions.
 A big distinction was in their concepts of prosperity and politics, since Eastern bloc continued implementing revolutionary propaganda forming communist regimes in Eastern Europe and Asia, the Western bloc reached the state of developed capitalism, insisting on free market, commercial design, popular print and advertising.
-In 1950s, Soviet Union and United States entered the nuclear and space race, the decolonization of the Third World was blooming, and the Great Two competed for ideological predominance in those newly formed countries.
-As the culture is mighty tool for imprinting political ideology and/or economical agenda, art of the 1950s was one of the battlefields for the ultimate and long-lasting victory of communism or capitalism as the proposals for the New World Order.
+In 1950s, Soviet Union and United States entered the nuclear and space race, the decolonization of the Third World countries was blooming, and the Great Two competed for ideological predominance in those newly formed countries.
+As the culture is a mighty tool for imprinting political ideology and/or economical agenda, the 1950s art was one of the battlefields for the ultimate and long-lasting victory of communism or capitalism as the proposals for the New World Order.
 From one hand, Soviet Union and other communist regimes of the East showed lack of understanding for the art practices of Modernism, interpreting non-representative forms of art as incomprehensible for the proletariat, while United States’ government through funding and organization directly supported rise of abstract art to show progressive and liberating character of capitalist society.
-In forthcoming years, it turned out that the both of them was wrong, as the developed movements in 1960s and 1970s heavily criticized the 1950s art world.
+In forthcoming years, it turned out that both of them were wrong, as the developed movements in the 1960s and 1970s heavily criticized the 1950s art world.

 Abstract Expressionism as Synonym for 1950s Art

 As complex art movement in late 1940s, abstract expressionism was logical continuation of the anti-figurative aesthetic of the European abstraction and Modernist styles.
 During and after the war, United States and especially New York became the gathering place of European artists, dealers and collectors escaping Nazi regimes.
 At the time, New York hosted Yves Tanguy, Max Ernst, Peggy Guggenheim, Marcel Duchamp, André Masson, André Breton, Marc Chagall and Piet Mondrian and became art metropolis.
 Thus, American Abstract expressionism brought together influences of Surrealism, Cubism, Fauvism, and early Modernism as well as notable Bauhaus influences.
-Even though Abstract Expressionism movement was wide mainstream, it could be roughly divided between two major painting sub genres – Action Painting and Color Field Painting.
+Even though Abstract Expressionism movement was mainstream, it could be roughly divided between two major painting sub genres – Action Painting and Color Field Painting.